nodejs/i18n/content/v10.x/en-US/doc/api/assert.md

 parameter is an instance of an [`Error`][] then it will be thrown instead of the `AssertionError`.

-## assert.doesNotReject(block[, error][, message])
+## assert.doesNotReject(asyncFn[, error][, message])
 <!-- YAML
 added: v10.0.0
 -->
-* `block` {Function|Promise}
+* `asyncFn` {Function|Promise}
 * `error` {RegExp|Function}
-* `message` {string|Error}
+* `message` {string}

-Awaits the `block` promise or, if `block` is a function, immediately calls the function and awaits the returned promise to complete.
+Awaits the `asyncFn` promise or, if `asyncFn` is a function, immediately calls the function and awaits the returned promise to complete.
 It will then check that the promise is not rejected.

-If `block` is a function and it throws an error synchronously, `assert.doesNotReject()` will return a rejected `Promise` with that error.
+If `asyncFn` is a function and it throws an error synchronously, `assert.doesNotReject()` will return a rejected `Promise` with that error.
 If the function does not return a promise, `assert.doesNotReject()` will return a rejected `Promise` with an [`ERR_INVALID_RETURN_VALUE`][] error.
 In both cases the error handler is skipped.

-Please note: Using `assert.doesNotReject()` is actually not useful because there is little benefit by catching a rejection and then rejecting it again.
+Using `assert.doesNotReject()` is actually not useful because there is little benefit in catching a rejection and then rejecting it again.
 Instead, consider adding a comment next to the specific code path that should not reject and keep error messages as expressive as possible.

 If specified, `error` can be a [`Class`][], [`RegExp`][] or a validation function.
 See [`assert.throws()`][] for more details.